Structured Sentiment Analysis as Transition-based Dependency Graph Parsing: Introduction

-Early research on SA focused on a coarse-grained analysis, consisting of merely determining the overall sentiment polarity (i.e., \textit{positive}, \textit{negative}, or \textit{neutral}) of a whole sentence or document \cite{dong-etal-2014-adaptive,nguyen-shirai-2015-phrasernn}.
-However, the tremendous progress in NLP techniques allowed to perform a more fine-grained analysis such as: \textit{aspect-based sentiment analysis} (ABSA), which identifies the sentiment polarities of different aspects or targets within the same sentence \cite{sun-etal-2019-aspect,tang-etal-2020-dependency}; or \textit{opinion role labeling}, which captures the text fragment expressing the opinion along with the entity that was targeted and the entity holding that opinion \cite{Zhang2019,xia-etal-2021-unified}.
-More recently, Barnes \textit{et al.}\cite{Barnes2021} proposed \textit{structured sentiment analysis} (SSA), a more complex SA task that, given an input text, aims to predict a richer annotation: a \textit{sentiment graph} that fully represents all the opinions along with their arguments and sentiment polarity.
-An example of a sentiment graph is depicted in Figure~\ref{fig_sg}, where, for instance, the \textit{opinion expression} ``too demanding'' describes how the opinion is given, the \textit{opinion holder} ``Some classmates'' represents who holds the opinion statement, the \textit{opinion target} ``all the instructors'' identifies to whom the opinion is addressed, and the \textit{sentiment polarity} ``Negative'' summarizes what is the polarity of that opinion.
+\cite{Barnes2021} further expanded fine-grained SA tasks by introducing \textit{structured sentiment analysis} (SSA).
+This is a more complex task that, given an input text, aims to predict a richer annotation: a \textit{sentiment graph} that fully represents all the opinions along with their arguments and sentiment polarity.
+An example of a sentiment graph is depicted in Figure~\ref{fig_sg}(a), where, for instance, the \textit{opinion expression} ``too demanding'' describes how the opinion is given, the \textit{opinion holder} ``Some classmates'' represents who holds the opinion statement, the \textit{opinion target} ``all the instructors'' identifies to whom the opinion is addressed, and the \textit{sentiment polarity} ``Negative'' summarizes what is the polarity of that opinion.
 We can also see as the opinion expression is the root node of the resulting sentiment graph, being connected to its respective holder and target arguments by directed arcs.
 Finally, we additionally present in that example a positive opinion expressed by the text fragment ``really friendly'', which shares the same holder and target as the negative opinion but is represented by a separate graph structure.